Qoala-T/QC/README.md

 ### Running Qoala-T
 - To be able to run the Qoala-T model, T1 MRI images should be processed in [FreeSurfer V6.0](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall).
-- Next run [stats2table_bash_qoala_t.sh](https://github.com/larawierenga/Qoala-T-under-construction/blob/master/stats2table_bash_qoala_t.sh) to create an input file for the Qoala-T tool.
+- Next run [stats2table_bash_qoala_t.sh](https://github.com/larawierenga/Qoala-T-under-construction/blob/master/stats2table_bash_qoala_t.sh).
+To create an input file for the Qoala-T tool merge these files into one.

 ### A. Predicting scan Qoala-T score by using Braintime model